FINNGEN/finemapping-pipeline/README.md

 - cs_avg_r2: Average correlation R2 between variants in the credible set
 - cs_min_r2: minimum r2 between variants in the credible set
 - cs_size: how many snps does this credible set contain

+#### PHENONAME.cred.summary.tsv
+Summary of credible sets where top variant for each CS is included.

+Columns:
+- trait: phenotype
+- region: region for which the fine-mapping was run.
+- cs: running number for independent credible sets in a region
+- cs_log10bf: Log10 bayes factor of comparing the solution of this model (cs independent credible sets) to cs -1 credible sets
+- cs_avg_r2:	Average correlation R2 between variants in the credible set
+- cs_min_r2:	minimum r2 between variants in the credible set
+- low_purity: boolean (TRUE,FALSE) indicator if the CS is low purity (low min r2)
+- cs_size: how many snps does this credible set contain
+- good_cs: boolean (TRUE,FALSE) indicator if this CS is considered reliable.
+IF this is FALSE then top variant reported for the CS will be chosen based on minimum p-value in the credible set, otherwise top variant is chosen by maximum PIP
+- cs_id:
+- v: top variant (chr:pos:ref:alt)
+- p: top variant p-value
+- beta: top variant beta
+- sd: top variant standard deviation
+- prob: overall PIP of the variant in the region
+- cs_specific_prob:	PIP of the variant in the current credible set (this and previous are typically almost identical)
+- 0..n: configured annotation columns.
+Typical default most_severe,gene_most_severe giving consequence and gene of top variant

 #### PHENONAME.SUSIE.snp.bgz
 Contains variant summaries with credible set information.